 A look back in time: With 8.5 hp and a weight of 67 kilogrammes, the STIHL ice saw was a powerful heavyweight that was first used in the 1950s.
 The ice saw made it possible to free ships that were trapped in ice and to make ports negotiable.
 Warehouses also benefited from the saw.
 Here’s a first clue: They used it to cool a very popular beverage.

 Making learning fun: STIHL employees can now try out new brand-name tools in a virtual environment.
 The “STIHL Training goes Virtual Reality” project conveys information about products in an exciting way with 3D representations.
-The first visible sign of success: the innovative project was recently awarded the eLearning Award 2017.
+A success through and through: the project has already received its second eLearning AWARD in 2018.

 New building, new technologies, new tasks.
 These are exciting times for STIHL – especially when it comes to development.
 In an interview, Wolfgang Zahn, Head of Development on the Executive Board, speaks about the limits of technology, the correct market strategy and the challenges that STIHL will face in the future.